JidatItDev/learning-management-system/README.md

 # Learning Management System (LMS) — Backend Summary

-This project is a modern Node.js 22 boilerplate built to serve as a solid foundation for developing a Learning Management System (LMS) or any similar backend system.
+This project is a modern Node.js 22 built to serve as a solid foundation for developing a Learning Management System (LMS) or any similar backend system.
 It follows best practices in terms of scalability, security, maintainability, and documentation.

 # Key Highlights